IAvecilla/Prograrr/README.md

 ### `GET /api/overview`

 A processed endpoint designed for client integrations (e.g. Jellyfin plugins).
-Returns two categories — **downloading** (active downloads) and **missing** (not found / not available) — with TV shows merged into single entries and episodes grouped by season.
+Returns two categories *downloading* (active downloads) and *missing* (not found / not available), with TV shows merged into single entries and episodes grouped by season.

 Key behaviors:
 - **Movies** have top-level `progress`/`speed`/`eta`/`quality` fields; `seasons` is `[]`
 - **TV shows** have per-season aggregates (avg progress, total speed, max ETA) with per-episode detail; top-level progress fields are `null`
 - Multiple Jellyseerr requests for different seasons of the same series are merged into one entry
-- Completed/seeding episodes are filtered out — only active downloads are shown
+- Completed/seeding episodes are filtered out, only active downloads are shown.
 - `effectiveStatus` reflects the best status across all episodes (`downloading` > `paused` > `queued` > `stalled`)

 Response shape: